Tiffany-Bacchus27/LAB3/README.md

 PATCH/tank/{id} is used to update specific attributes of an existing tank and return the updated tank data or a 404 error if the tank is not found.
 DELETE/tank/{id} is used to remove a tank from the system using its unique ID, return a 204 status code on successful deletion or respond with a 404 error if the tank does not exist.

-TWO TRUTH ONE LIE:
+TWO TRUTHS ONE LIE:
-I can cook a perfect three-course meal
+I can cook a perfect three-course meal,
-I can hold my breath for over two minutes
+I can hold my breath for over two minutes,
 I have never broken a bone